Compare any two graphics cards:

 Power Usage and Theoretical BenchmarksPower Consumption (Max TDP)

-Memory BandwidthTheoretically, the Radeon HD 6870 should be quite a bit faster than the Radeon HD 6750 1GB in general. (explain)
+Memory BandwidthThe Radeon HD 6870, in theory, should be quite a bit faster than the Radeon HD 6750 1GB overall. (explain)

-Pixel RateThe Radeon HD 6870 will be quite a bit (approximately 148%) better at AA than the Radeon HD 6750 1GB, and also will be capable of handling higher screen resolutions without slowing down too much. (explain)
+Pixel RateThe Radeon HD 6870 will be a lot (more or less 148%) more effective at AA than the Radeon HD 6750 1GB, and will be able to handle higher screen resolutions without slowing down too much. (explain)

 Please note that the above 'benchmarks' are all just theoretical - the results were calculated based on the card's specifications, and real-world performance may (and probably will) vary at least a bit.
 Price Comparison